MicrosoftDocs/ai-builder/ai-builder-docs/prediction-performance.md

 This helps show whether your model is trained as you expect.
 For example, if you want to predict online shoppers’ intention.
 And you’re expecting Age, Product as the most influential field, you should see that in the most influential field list in model details page.
 If not, it may indicate that the training result is not as expected.
 In this case, you can either deselect the irrelevant or misleading fields and retrain or check your training issues to see details.

-### Add more correctly labeled training data
+### Add more data

-Even though the minimum requirement for training data is 50, it doesn't mean 50 data records can train a highly predictive model.
-For example, if your two option label is *Yes* or *No*, and most of your data record only has an *Yes* in this field.
-It’s hard for your model to learn all the signals from your data.
+Even though the minimum requirement for training data is 50 records, it doesn't mean 50 data records can train a highly predictive model.
+For example, if your two option label is *Yes* or *No*, and most of your data record only has an *Yes* in this field, it’s hard for your model to learn from this data.
 And if your data is not correctly labeled, it will impact the accuracy in a negative way.
-Try to provide 1000 data records or more for better results.
+Try to provide 1000 or more data records, correctly labeled, with a fairly even distribution between options.

 ### Add more fields